IlyaMckay/IlyaMckay/README.md

 -->
 ### Hi there 👋 My name is Ilya

-I've been working in IT service management for a while now (think, like, way more than 7 years!), but recently I took a [Google Data Analytics](https://github.com/IlyaMckay/Google-Data-Analytics-Capstone-Cyclistic?tab=readme-ov-file) course sparked a passion for coding.
+I've been working in IT service management for a while now (think, like, way more than 7 years!), but recently I took a [Google Data Analytics](https://github.com/IlyaMckay/Google-Data-Analytics-Capstone-Cyclistic?tab=readme-ov-file) course that sparked a passion for coding.
 Turns out, Python is my jam (who knew?)!

 So, now `I'm` a super motivated `Junior Python Developer` with nearly a year of self-learning under my belt.
 I've built a solid foundation in Python, even tackled some concurrency and microservices stuff!
 I'm passionate about using Python to create awesome software and I'm confident my skills can make a real difference.

 #### For me there's no ~~life~~ code without:
 <details><summary>